redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-3" class="font-mono">Making it happen</span>

 Redwood depends on a few libraries&mdash;namely Prisma&mdash;for some of its core functionality.
 For us to be `v1.0`, they have to be too.
-With Prisma recently carrying Migrate and Studio to GA (general availability) to complete the ORM, it's safe to say that they're ready to go.
+With Prisma recently carrying Migrate and Studio to general availability (GA) to complete the ORM, it's safe to say that they're ready to go.
+As we transition to Envelop and polish Cells, GraphQL is one of the other core aspects of Redwood that's getting a lot of attention.

-We still have a bit of work to do here; we're swapping out Apollo Server with Envelop.

 [Core • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/14)